Moduli spaces of quadratic differentials: Abel-Jacobi map and deformation: Introduction

 The surface braid group $\SBr(\sop)$ was first introduced by Zariski (naturally generalizing Artin’s geometric definition) and was rediscovered by Fox (cf. the survey \cite[\S~2]{GJP} and the references).
 There are two types of standard generators: the braid twist and the L-twists (point-pushing diffeomorphisms) see \Cref{fig:T} or \Cref{fig:2loop} for the monodromy version in the moduli spaces.

 The first step of proving \Cref{thm:1} is to understand the kernel of the Abel-Jacobi map in \eqref{eq:ses1}.
-For this purpose, we introduce the\emph{ mixed twist groups} $\MT(\soy)$, which is the subgroup of $\SBr(\sop)$ generated by all braid twists and the L-twists that wind a puncture in a chosen subset\footnote{ {The symbol $\yue/\kui$ are pronounced \emph{left/right moon} respectively.}} $\yue$ of $\sun$.
-Then we prove the following (\Cref{thm:QZ+} and \Cref{thm:MT's}).
+For this purpose, we introduce the \emph{mixed twist groups} $\MTsoy$, which is the subgroup of $\SBr(\sop)$ generated by all braid twists and the L-twists that wind a puncture in a chosen subset\footnote{ {The symbol $\yue/\kui$ are pronounced \emph{left/right moon} respectively.}} $\yue$ of $\sun$.
+Denote by $\kui=\sun\setminus\yue$.